Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Revesby has 118 active public transport stops.
-These are a mix of train and bus services.
-There are 56 individual routes operating, collectively providing 5900 weekly passenger trips.
+Transport analysis in Revesby shows 118 active public transport stops.
+These comprise a mix of train and bus services.
+The stops are serviced by 56 individual routes, collectively providing 5900 weekly passenger trips.

 Transport accessibility is rated excellent, with residents typically located 135 meters from the nearest stop.
 Service frequency averages 842 trips per day across all routes, equating to approximately 50 weekly trips per stop.